BBT charting can be used to detect ovulation and see if you are pregnant or not in early pregnancy. Pretty cool!

 All About Charting Basal Body Temperature

 When you ovulate, your body temperature rises.
 This is why you can use BBT charting to detect your ovulation.
-However, your temperature rises at ovulation or just after afterwards.
+However, your temperature rises at ovulation or just after afterward.

 If you want to maximize your chances of getting pregnant, you should, however, have intercourse just before ovulation.
-So when the BBT chart is showing a temperature rise, your best chances to conceive have already passed.
-So if you want to use BBT for tracking your ovulation, then at least combine it with other methods to detect your ovulation symptoms.
+So when the BBT chart shows a temperature rise, your best chances to conceive have already passed.
+This means that if you want to use BBT to track your ovulation, at least combine it with other methods to detect your ovulation symptoms.

 So, if you continue to measure your temperature every day (after ovulation as well), you will find clues as to whether you have conceived or not.
-If you usually have 14 days between ovulation and menstruation, and your BBT starts to fall at around day 11, you are not likely to be pregnant.
+You are not likely to be pregnant if you usually have 14 days between ovulation and menstruation, and your BBT starts to fall at around day 11 after ovulation.

 At around 10 days after ovulation, implantation of the fertilized egg into the uterus lining occurs.
-At this some, some women, but not all, will experience a slight pain and/or bleeding called implantation bleeding.
+At this time, some women, but not all, will experience slight pain and/or bleeding called implantation bleeding.
 But even if you don’t, you may still be able to notice a temperature increase at the time of implantation.
 If the temperature increase continues or at least remains high, the BBT charting will predict your pregnancy several days before the pregnancy test.

-In the video below, you can see an example of a successful pregnancy, which could be detected before due date, due to a second temperature increase at implantation.
+In the video below, you can see an example of a successful pregnancy, which could be detected before the due date, due to a second temperature increase at implantation.

 Also, take a look at the image below.
 You’ll see the normal BBT rise in connection with ovulation.
 However, there is no additional temperature increase around 10 days after ovulation, but rather a slow decrease towards normal non-pregnant temperatures.
 (There is a small increase, but not above ovulation BBT).
-If the chart was to show a pregnant woman, the temperature would have remained high, and possibly even increased further after some 10 days.
+If the chart was to show a pregnant woman, the temperature would have remained high and possibly even increased further after some 10 days.

 Note: Even if you do not get the second temperature rise, you may still be pregnant.
 But if your temperature starts to fall as you approach the end of your menstrual cycle, you are not likely to have conceived.

-How To Use BBT ChartingIf you want to get serious with BBT charting, you may want to get yourself two things; a BBT thermometer and a BBT charting sheet.
+If you want to get serious with BBT charting, you may want to get yourself a BBT thermometer and a BBT charting sheet.

-The difference between your regular body temperature and your temperature after ovulation will only be 0.4 – 1 degrees (Celsius or Fahrenheit).
+The difference between your regular body temperature and your temperature after ovulation will only be 0.4 – 1 degree (Celsius or Fahrenheit).
 The normal thermometers used for measuring fever temperatures usually have markings of 0.20F or 0.10C.
 For preparing a basal body temperature chart, a basal thermometer with an accuracy of 0.10F or 0.050C is useful (although not entirely necessary – I’ll get to that below).

-If you don’t want anyone to know what you are up to, you can also simply write down your data from charting basal body temperature on a piece of paper or in an empty excel sheet.
-Simply write down the day of your cycle and the temperature beneath it day by day.
+If you don’t want anyone to know what you are up to, you can simply write down your data from charting basal body temperature on a piece of paper or in an empty Excel sheet.
+Simply write down the day of your cycle and the temperature beneath it daily.
 You then mark the day of ovulation and the day of menstruation.
-After a few cycles, you will easily be able to detect the temperature rise following ovulation.
-(And hopefully the additional rise due to your implantation bleeding.)
+After a few cycles, you can easily detect the temperature rise following ovulation.
+(And hopefully, the additional rise due to your implantation bleeding.)

-If you don’t want to get yourself a BBT thermometer or other resources, BBT charting can be done with a regular thermometer and a piece of paper or an excel sheet.
+If you don’t want to get yourself a BBT thermometer or other resources, BBT charting can be done with a regular thermometer and a piece of paper or an Excel sheet.
 I did it this way.

-Personally, I just used an excel sheet where I wrote the day of the menstrual cycle, plugged into the temperature each day and also wrote comments on ovulation day and other signs of ovulation and pregnancy.
+Personally, I just used an Excel sheet where I wrote the day of the menstrual cycle, plugged into the temperature each day, and also wrote comments on ovulation day and other signs of ovulation and pregnancy.
 Easy!
 But this was a couple of years ago, so there weren’t as many free resources around at that time.

-I just used a regular oral thermometer and this excel sheet and I was still able to detect all my three pregnancies before my period was due.
+I just used a regular oral thermometer and this Excel sheet, and I was still able to detect all my three pregnancies before my period was due.
 Nevertheless, a BBT thermometer is likely to give you more accurate results.

-Only the morning temperature before getting out of bed (or at least before doing anything but going slowly to the bathroom) that will actually tell you anything about your cycle.
-As soon as you start walking around or doing anything but lying down, your body temperature rises and you will not get reliable data anymore.
+Only the morning temperature before getting out of bed (or at least before doing anything but going slowly to the bathroom) will tell you anything about your cycle.
+As soon as you start walking around or doing anything but lying down, your body temperature rises, and you will not get reliable data anymore.

-Maybe too easy actually, because I found it very addictive for pregnancy prediction!
+Maybe too easy, actually, because I found it very addictive for pregnancy prediction!

 To download your BBT chart, right-click on the link and choose “save link as”.

 I hope you will find it useful!